NetworkLife/Cisco-ACI-Log-parser/README.md

 ##

-*** I'm creating this project as a way to improve my Python skills, while following DevNet study plan ***
+Disclaimer: I'm creating this project as a way to improve my Python skills, while following DevNet study plan.
+Use with caution.

 ## Start by getting the ACI logs from an APIC Controller, as recommended by the TAC